 Remember: You and only you get to decide what you work on, for whom, and for how much.
 You don’t have to take on any project you don’t want to—including projects that would pay you less than you want to take.

 (Just be careful about taking work for less than your normal rate too often.
-Once you’re doing a lot of work at a lower rate…THAT becomes your standard rate.)
+Once you’re doing a lot of work at a lower rate THAT becomes your standard rate.)

-If you haven’t thought about yet, you need to know whether you’re open to working for a bit less.
+If you haven’t thought about it yet, you need to know whether you’re open to working for a bit less.
 If you’re not, that’s perfectly reasonable and case closed.

 But if you are, you need to figure out exactly what is the lowest rate you’d be willing to do the work for.
-And this is going to be very personal to you, based on your financial needs, your schedule, your roster of other clients, etc. But you need to know EXACTLY what that number is.
+And this is going to be very personal to you based on your financial needs, your schedule, your roster of other clients, etc. But you need to know EXACTLY what that number is.
 No range, no “iffy-ness.”
 You need to know exactly what is the lowest number you’d do the work for.

-Because if they come back and say, “that’s more than we budgeted for” your response is going to be to ask them what they had budgeted.
+If your client comes back and say, “that’s more than we budgeted for” your response is going to be to ask them what they had budgeted.

-(And, by the way, all of this is much more effective over the phone or Zoom.
+(And, by the way, all this is much more effective over the phone or Zoom.
 But you MUST know what your lowest price is before you go in.)

 If that number works for you, great.
-You can say something like, “Okay, I don’t normally do this, but I’m really interested in this project and in working with you.
+You can say something like, “Okay, I don’t normally do this, but I’m interested in this project and in working with you.
 I can do it for [THAT PRICE].”

-If it’s still lower than your lowest price, all you’re going to say is, “I’m really interested in this project and in working with you, but I’ve run the numbers and the least I can do this project for is [YOUR PRICE]”
+If it’s still lower than your lowest price, all you’re going to say is, “I’m really interested in this project and in working with you, but I’ve run the numbers and the least I can do this project for is [YOUR PRICE].”

 And then…BE SILENT.
 It will be VERY tempting to start talking and fill that silence, but that’s the last thing you want to do.
 That silence forces them to do the talking and it very gently puts them on the defensive.
 Nobody WANTS to say no to anyone!